downfromthetrees/the_magic_eye/README.md

        * ...and it is blacklisted: Magic Eye will automatically remove it for you.
        * ...and it is not blacklisted: Magic Eye will ignore it and treat the repost as a new submission.

 Because of this, most subreddits will want to blacklist images.
-See [the blacklisting section](#remove-blacklisted-images) for how to do this automatically.
+See [the blacklisting section](#remove-blacklisted-images) for how to do it automatically with Toolbox.

 This workflow gives you a simple way to override old decisions, or let users repost with different titles etc.